CatalogueOfLife/portal/articles/about/colpipeline.md

 ---
 layout: content
 title: The COL data pipeline
-tagline: ChecklistBank and the COL Checklist
+tagline: ChecklistBank and the Catalogue of Life
 section_id: about
 toc: true
 imageUrl: /images/species/Pultenaea_procumbens.jpg